Blood and Money, and Three Reasons Why Palestinian “Pay for Slay” Is Here To Stay

 One thing that might work, that could potentially satisfy President Abbas’s political constituency as well as external actors, is to declare the armed resistance phase of Palestinian liberation over, and won, and that it’s time to move into the next step in ending the Occupation.
 At that point he could end “pay for slay” for future attacks, but grandfather in all of those who were previously covered.

 The key is to wait for a politically-opportune time to announce this, for example, after a major concession from the Israelis or some other credibility-enhancing event.
 Those, however, have been few and far between.
-So in the absence of any other viable solution, “pay for slay” will go on.
+So in the absence of any other viable solution–or sufficient external pressure– “pay for slay” will go on.

-Charles Faint is a Yale University graduate and US Army officer currently assigned as an assistant professor at the United States Military Academy at West Point.
+Charles Faint is a Yale University graduate and was a US Army officer assigned as an assistant professor at the United States Military Academy at West Point at the time this article was written.
 This article represents the personal opinion of the author and is not an official position of the US Government, the US Army, or the United States Military Academy.

 Image credit: Edgardo W. Olivera